-Item Action Documentation of information 6.10 The service provider has processes to contemporaneously document information in the healthcare record, including: a.
-Critical information, alerts and risks b.
-Reassessment processes and outcomes c.
-Changes to the care plan
+Item Action Documentation of information 6.10 The Service has processes to contemporaneously document information in the healthcare record, including: a.
+Critical information, alerts and risksb.
+Reassessment processes and outcomesc.
+Changes to the patient's care plan

 Recognising and Responding to Acute Deterioration Standard